facebookresearch/hydra/website/docs/tutorials/basic/running_your_app/config_strict_mode.md

 title: Strict config errors
 ---

 ### Overview
-`Strict mode` is enabled by default if you specify a config name in `hydra.main`.
+Hydra sets the `struct` flag on the config object.
+This catches references to fields not specified in the config.

-It catches references to fields not specified in the config.
-This helps with two types of mistakes:
+This results in two useful behaviors:

-Accessing a field that not in the config file throws an exception:
+- Accessing a field that not in the config file raises exception:
 ```python {3}
 @hydra.main(config_name='config')
 def my_app(cfg : DictConfig) -> None:
     print(cfg.db.drover)  # typo: cfg.db.driver, raises an exception
 ```

-Overriding a field that is not in the config file via the command line prints an error:
+- Overriding a field that is not in the config file via the command line prints an error:
 ```text {1}
 $ python my_app.py db.drover=mariadb
 Error merging overrides